 It is the same currency that is utilized in much of Western Europe.
-The euro is the only currency accepted in Spain, and it is not likely you’ll be able to use anything else, even at the airport.
+The euro is the only currency accepted in Spain.
+It is not likely you’ll be able to use anything else, even at the airport.

 ATM Charges: Beware the Dynamic Currency Conversion

 ATMs in Spain generally provide you the choice to be charged in Euros or your house currency.
-While it sounds appealing to be charged in your house currency, all this implies is that the Spanish bank will select the currency exchange rate and costs for you, whereas if you choose to be charged in Euros, your house bank will set the charges and currency exchange rate.
+While it sounds appealing to be charged in your house currency, all this implies is that the Spanish bank will select the currency exchange rate and costs.
+In contrast, if you choose to be charged in Euros, your house bank will set the charges and currency exchange rate.
 The Spanish bank’s deal is generally even worse than what your house bank will use, so it’s wise to pick to be billed in Euros.

 These charges usually are minimal (about 2EUR or $3), which is around the same quantity you would be charged if you were taking the cash out of the bank’s bureau de modification.
 Unless you are making vast quantities of Money out (state, a couple of thousand euros), the commission will generally remain the same, so it deserves securing as much as you’ll require for a couple of days.